Esraaelsisy/petClinic-playwright/README.md

 1. The application is first started using Docker Compose.
 2. The pipeline then waits for the app to be fully up and running.
-3. It runs Playwright tests in both headless and headed modes using the matrix strategy.
+3. It runs Playwright tests for every .spec.ts file.
 4. Results from the Playwright test runs are saved as HTML reports and uploaded as artifacts.

 These reports can be found in the `playwright-report` folder after the tests run.